PrateekSinghRajput/JustDoElectronics_Projects/GPS Tracker/Vehicle Accident Alert System Using ADXL-335 Sensor/README.md

 ---

-## Installation & Setup

-1. Connect components as per the wiring summary.
-2. Install required Arduino libraries:
-   - LiquidCrystal_I2C
-   - TinyGPSPlus
-   - Math.h (standard)
-3. Configure mobile number in the source code for alerting.
-4. Upload the Arduino code to the Nano board.
-5. Power the system and test by simulating an impact on the ADXL-335 sensor.

----

 ## Code and Circuit Diagram

 Find full source code, detailed circuit diagrams, and step-by-step instructions on the project website: